| by Steve

 them together until they turn a flat gray at the extreme upper

+limit of resolving power.
 Example of resolution test chart

 Measuring how much the black and white bars blend together